-For the 2019-20 School Year, School Board meetings will start at 7 PM.
+For the 2020-2021 School Year, School Board meetings will start at 7 PM, unless otherwise noted.

 Consent items are normally taken up following recognitions and announcements.
 Items grouped in this category pertain to the operational procedures of the School Board and the Arlington Public Schools.
 Consent items are usually voted on as a group.
 If Board Members have questions or concerns about a particular consent item, that item may be voted on separately.